General-Mudkip/ISE-Notes/Year 1/Block 1/Computer Organisation and Architecture/Chapter 2/Chapter 2.1 - Processors.md

 Connecting multiple CPUs together on one motherboard is called multiprocessing.
 - These are tightly coupled CPUs using a fast bus.
-- However, caches need to be flushed and synchronized, as its shared memory.
+- However, caches need to be flushed and synchronized, as it's shared memory.
 ![[Pasted image 20240923095435.png]]

 Connecting multiple computers together on a fast network is called multicomputing.